Hot Topic White Papers: Instructions for Authors

 - Given the intended audience and applied focus for these papers, limit the number of citations and references used.
 Include only those that are the most essential sources for your topic.

-Below is the outline for the papers; please include these sections.
+Below is the outline for the papers; please include these sections as titled.

 Tips & Examples for Hot Topics Whitepaper Writers